anumodnair/docs/Corporate-eGift-API-Sample-Code-V2.md

 ##### `Authorization Header`

-The YouGotaGift Services signature uses the `Signature` Authentication scheme (with an Authorization header), and not the Signature HTTP header.
+The YouGotaGift API signature uses the `Signature` Authentication scheme (with an Authorization header), and not the Signature HTTP header.

 ##### `Required Headers`

 This section describes the headers that must be included in the signing string.

 *Note: If a required header is missing, you will receive a `401 "Unauthorized"` response.*

 ##### `GET requests Headers`